 - Make sure the pole bag lines up with the tent’s sides, which will help the tent stay rolled.
 Keep rolling the tent for a few times and then the tent peg too, which will multiply the tent support.

 - Now, unlock your backpack and carefully insert the rolled tent.
 Make sure when you pack the tent, it is dry.
 A wet tent would do you no good and end up making the bag heavier.

 - Remember to use a waterproof bag to give more protection to your tent and shield it from water getting in.

-You would do yourself a favour by practising packaging the tent at home ahead, especially if you are to pack on the exterior.
-Scrutinise the tent from the outside to see whether it will remain in place
+You would do yourself a favour by practicing packaging the tent at home ahead, especially if you are to pack on the exterior.
+Scrutinize the tent from the outside to see whether it will remain in place

 Packing the tent in a backpack is an excellent idea since it allows more room on the exterior for other different stuff.

 Read More: Even though camping is full of adventure and fun, cleaning your tent can be a difficult job.
 Learn here how to clean a tent after camping.